 2. Pet-proof Halloween decorations

 Dogs and cats love to chew on stray wires they might mistake for a toy.
 Make sure all your electrical wires for Halloween lights are taped to the wall out of reach of playful paws and mouths.
 Also be mindful of pets around fake spiderwebs, if it gets in between them and a toy you could have a sticky situation on your hands.
-Keep jack-o-lanterns with candles inside of them up on table or out of range of your pet who could unknowingly knock it over and start a fire.
+Keep jack-o-lanterns with candles inside of them up on a table or out of range of your pet who could unknowingly knock it over and start a fire.

 3. Costume check

 While dressing up your pet can be fun, be sure that the costume is comfortable for them to wear.
 Try on the outfit the day before and see how your pet reacts.
 If they don’t seem happy when they are in your home, they certainly won’t enjoy it in the middle of a costume parade.
 You should also never use paint of any kind on your pet as it can irritate their skin and be harmful if ingested.
 If your pet is okay with being dressed up, make sure there are no stray buttons or decorations that they could easily bite off and potentially choke on.

 4. Keep outdoor cats indoors a few days leading up to Halloween

 In some areas, the tradition of Mischief night (the night before Halloween) can lead to some dangerous encounters for cats.
 The night before Halloween, pranksters like to go out and, well, cause mischief.
-PETA advises that you keep a careful watch over your cat throughout the entire month of October – especially, if you care for a black cat who could be an easy target for Halloween pranksters.
-While it might not be a common, it is always to be safe rather than sorry and keep your outdoor cats inside to make sure they are safe from any pranks or taunting.
+PETA advises that you keep a careful watch over your cat throughout the entire month of October – especially if you care for a black cat who could be an easy target for Halloween pranksters.
+While it might not be common, it is always to be safe rather than sorry and keep your outdoor cats inside to make sure they are safe from any pranks or taunting.